awsdocs/aws-javascript-developer-guide-v2/doc_source/s3-example-photo-album.md

 To upload a photo to an album in the Amazon S3 bucket, the application's `addPhoto` function uses a file picker element in the web page to identify a file to upload\.
 It then forms a key for the photo to upload from the current album name and the file name\.

 The function calls the `upload` method of the Amazon S3 service object to upload the photo\.
-The `ACL` parameter is set to `public-read` so the application can fetch the photos in an album for display by their URL in the bucket\.
 After uploading the photo, the function redisplays the album so the uploaded photo appears\.

 ```
 function addPhoto(albumName) {